 The cosmetic of the invention contains no waxes or petroleum products.
 Waxes can smear while petroleum products can burn or dry the lips.
 The cosmetic of the invention is so sheer that a wearer can layer on at least three different layers without any danger of the product caking up on the lips.
 Indeed, the different layers of the cosmetic of the invention can be applied in different colors to achieve a unique, aesthetic effect.

 Also, a different number of layers of the cosmetic can be applied to produce different aesthetic appearances.
-A single layer of the preferred embodiment of the cosmetic of the invention dries to a shear finish.
+A single layer of the preferred embodiment of the cosmetic of the invention dries to a sheer finish.
 If a second layer of the cosmetic is applied over the first, a medium matte finish is achieved.
 By applying a third layer, a wearer achieves a full cover matte finish.
-Even with use of multiple layers, however, the cosmetic of the invention will not cake, cake or smear.
+Even with use of multiple layers, however, the cosmetic of the invention will not cake or smear.

 The cosmetic of the invention can be formulated in any number of different colors by varying the color of the pigment employed.
 The cosmetic of the invention is in a liquid form when applied and the colors can be used individually or mixed by layering to create an unlimited array of custom, personalized colors.
 Each layer takes about twenty seconds to dry from the time of application.

 In addition to its basic components, the cosmetic of the invention may include other substances to achieve certain effects.
-For example, the cosmetic may be formulated with at least about one part of a dimethicone component to achieve a gloss or satin effect.
+For example, the cosmetic may be formulated with at least one part of a dimethicone component to achieve a gloss or satin effect.
 Although the cosmetic formulated in this manner looks and feels viscid or sticky, it will not come off, but will stay on the lips despite extended wear and exposure to moisture.

 The cosmetic of the invention provides natural sun protection and keeps the lips from chapping, indoors or outdoors, in both cold and hot weather.
 It will not stick to teeth or dental braces.
 Unlike a user wearing lipstick, an individual wearing the cosmetic of the present invention can actually brush and floss after means without smearing the cosmetic or reducing the thickness of its lip coating, and without having to reapply the lip covering.